 Report All Accidents to the DNR & Take Action

 Wisconsin law requires every snowmobile operator involved in a crash incident to report the incident without delay to law enforcement officials.
-In addition, within 10 days of the incident, the operator must submit a written report to Department of Natural Resources (DNR).
+In addition, within 10 days of the incident, the operator must submit a written report to the Department of Natural Resources (DNR).
 More information about how to report a snowmobile accident can be found at www.dnr.wi.gov.

 Our legal team at Casey Law Offices, S.C. can also help you with your DNR report.
-In addition, our experienced Milwaukee personal injury lawyer will help you recover damages that you may be owed if you have been injured.
+In addition, our experienced Wisconsin personal injury lawyer will help you recover damages that you may be owed if you have been injured.